The science behind handwashing and a measured UVC dose

 The Tru-D technology is also backed by science.
 Rather than guess or estimate the amount of UVC needed to disinfect a room, Tru-D’s sensors calculate the precise dose needed for thorough room disinfection.

-Consider all the variables in a room – the size, shape, contents, equipment and the color of the walls that affect reflectivity of the UVC energy.
+Consider all the variables in a room – the size, shape, contents and the color of the walls that affect reflectivity of the UVC energy.
 The science behind the Tru-D technology tells us that a measured, calculated dose of UVC energy ensures the cleanest health care environment possible.
 Much like the science tells us that washing our hands for 15-20 seconds with soapy water ensures that our hands are as clean as possible.

 Click here to read more about the Tru-D device’s measured dosing capabilities.